 What Is a CEF?
 A Closer Look at Closed-End Funds

 There are two different types of mutual funds: open-end funds and closed-end funds (CEFs).
-The former is the type that most investors think about in association with investing in mutual funds and the latter is typically overlooked or misunderstood.
-Despite the similarities of CEFs and mutual funds, they have distinct differences and each has its own purpose and structure.
+The former is the type that most investors think about in association with investing in mutual funds, while the latter is typically overlooked or misunderstood.
+Despite the similarities of CEFs and mutual funds, they have distinct differences, and each has its own purpose and structure.

 Buying and Selling CEFs

 A CEF trades like a stock—on a stock exchange or over the counter—while an open-end mutual fund is bought and sold directly with the fund company or a brokerage firm.
 In this regard, CEFs are similar to exchange-traded funds (ETFs).
 The cost of the transaction for a CEF is similar to the cost of a stock trade.
 There are also internal management fees paid to the fund company to manage the fund.

 Another cost to be aware of for a CEF is the bid-ask spread.
 If you place an order to buy a CEF and, at the same time, place an order to sell the fund, the prices for both would be different.
 In other words, your cost to buy the CEF and the price you would get for selling the CEF would be different.
 For instance, you might sell at the bid price of $9.90, while you would buy at the ask price of $10.
 This $0.10 difference is known as the bid-ask spread and is considered the cost of doing business on the exchange or over the counter.

 You can buy CEFs and mutual funds through a broker.
 The broker processes the transaction on the stock exchange in the case of CEF, or with the fund company in the case of mutual funds.